 It’s important to understand that Medicare Advantage plans are an alternative to Original Medicare, not a supplement to it.
 When you enroll in a Part C plan, you are still in the Medicare program and have all the same rights and protections.
 The main difference is how your benefits are delivered.
 Instead of the federal government paying your healthcare claims, the private insurance company you choose manages your care.
 By law, these plans must cover everything that Original Medicare covers, like doctor visits and hospital stays.
 So, you aren’t giving up your core benefits; you’re just choosing to receive them through a private plan.

-What Extra Benefits Are Included?
+What Extra Benefits Can You Get?

 This is where Medicare Advantage plans really stand out.
 To compete for your business, private insurers often include a variety of extra perks not covered by Original Medicare.
 Many plans in Virginia offer benefits for routine dental, vision, and hearing services, which can be significant out-of-pocket costs for seniors.
 You might also find plans that include fitness program memberships (like SilverSneakers), an allowance for over-the-counter pharmacy items, and even transportation to medical appointments.
 These added benefits are designed to provide more comprehensive coverage and support your overall health and wellness in ways that Original Medicare doesn’t.